About

 1. Regular Vet Check-ups

 Take your dog to the vet regularly for check-ups.
 Our team can spot eye problems early before they get worse.
-If you see redness or anything unusual, don’t wait and call us right away.
+If you see redness or anything unusual, don’t wait.
+Call us right away.

 1. Trim Hair Around the Eyes

-For dogs with long fur, keep the hair around their eyes trimmed.
+For dogs with long fur, keep the hair around their eyes groomed and trimmed.
 This helps prevent fur from getting into their eyes and causing irritation.

 1. Avoid Irritants